RotherOSS/otobo-docker/README.md

 Nginx running in a separate container should forward to port 80 of the host.
 This should work because the otobo web container exposes port 80.
-However the container does know the IP of the docker host.
+However the container does not know the IP of the docker host.
 Therefore the host must tell the container the relevant IP.

 See https://nickjanetakis.com/blog/docker-tip-65-get-your-docker-hosts-ip-address-from-in-a-container